How to investigate an incident

 1. When you have found the incident requiring investigation, click on the “menu dots,” and select the “Investigate” option.

-2. The Investigating screen will appear.
+2. The Investigation required screen will appear.
 To view the incident information, select the “Show incident report inline” toggle.

 1. Complete the following fields within the investigation report.

-· Team and timeline: In this section you can amend the investigation team, and the due date for this investigation (subject to permissions).
+· Investigator List: In this section you can amend the investigation team, and the due date for this investigation (subject to permissions).

 · Upload documents, photos, or videos by dragging files or scanning the QR code with your phone.
 The maximum size per upload is 10mb.